 SnorkellingIf you're looking for an unforgettable family day out where everyone can get up and close with Caribbean nature and wildlife, don't miss the Montego Bay Marine Park.
 It's ablaze with awesome colours and tropical marine life that exist just below the surface.
 Enjoy the stunning sights of the nine-square-mile colourful coast, rich with vibrant flora and fauna.
 Just over an hour's drive along the coast is the conservation area that aims to protect the local coral reefs, sea life and mangroves through strict environmental regulations.

 Scuba divingIf you want some serious adventure, try your hand at scuba diving and delve deeper into the phenomenal underwater world.
 You'll find numerous PADI-approved scuba diving centres in Montego Bay, where you'll be able to book diving trips; these will be suitable for beginners and intermediate or advanced divers.

 How to get aroundYou can explore the park either by canoe or on a catamaran.
 Sail across the clear waves to stop off at popular snorkelling areas, where you can see the beautiful turtles and lively fish flashing about in the water.
 This is guaranteed to be one of the most memorable experiences of your holiday in the Caribbean, and the kids will love trying to spot Nemo!

 Getting to the Montego Bay Marine ParkThe Montego Bay Marine Park is just a few hundred metres from the quirkily-named Dump-Up Beach, Events Park and the Transport Centre; plus it's only a short journey from most hotels in the area.
 So, it's easy and quick to get to for a day's relaxation and fun.

 Practical informationThe Montego Bay Marine Park and visitor centre is free to enter during normal working hours (Monday to Friday).

+The Aqua Sol Theme ParkJust to the north of the Montego Bay Marine Park is the Aqua Sol Theme Park, a fantastic family attraction, which has everything from tennis courts, a go kart racing track, water sports facilities and beach sports.
+Whether you'd prefer to sunbathe on the beach, read a book, or dive straight into the emerald water, the choice is yours.
 You'll find a children's playground, a well-equipped gym, and games sets such as Ludo, Draughts and Dominoes, which you're welcome to use free of charge.
 If you're looking for a great souvenir to take home with you, visit the arts and crafts store or the gift shop.
 You can also have some snacks and light refreshments at the snack bar, while you take a break from the sand or the sea.